Claire Dean

 Beyond its practical purpose, the Q'eswachaka Bridge holds spiritual significance for the Andean people.
 It is believed to be a sacred link between the physical and spiritual realms.
 Rituals and ceremonies accompany the bridge's reconstruction, invoking blessings from the Apus (mountain deities) and Pachamama (Mother Earth).
 These spiritual practices affirm the bridge's role as a protector and connector, ensuring the well-being of the communities it serves.

-Q'eswachaka Recieves International Visitors
+Q'eswachaka Receives International Visitors

 Preserving a Legacy